freedomofpress/securedrop-protocol/README.md

 ## Limitations
 ### Crypto
 The cryptographic protocol needs to be audited.
-While we do not expect any major finding in the encryption protocol as it uses known primitives and known libraries in a well established manner, we cannot state the same for the challenge-response mechanism.

-The challenge-response mechanism provide a proof-of-decryption from a Source/Journalist to the Server.
-It leverages a particular property of Diffie-Hellman constructions: once a shared secret between two (or more) party has been established, it is possible for a party to remove their "share" if-and-only-if that party knows the asymmetric private key that was used to generate such shared secret.
-This allows the Server to "temporary" mix an ephemeral share every time a client ask to retrieve data, providing confusion to the state of the messages available at a given time.

-Any weakness of such challenge-response protocol would not hinder the trust chain or the confidentiality of messages since key segregation is also in place.
-A malicious party, it being either the Server or a Source, could fool the proof-of-decryption protocol and so retrieve the encrypted version of the messages but could not decrypt them to plaintext.
-Still, this part is potentially the weak point of this proposal.
-We are confident that even if the challenge-response mechanism we design turns out to be insecure, there exists crypto primitives to achieve the same goal securely.

 ### Behavioral analysis
 While there are no accounts, and all messages are equal, the server could detect if it is interacting with a source or a journalist by observing the API request pattern.
 While all the clients, both source and journalist, would go through the Tor network and look the same from an HTTP perspective, they might perform different actions, such as ephemeral keys upload.
-A further fingerprinting mechanism could be, for instance, measuring how much time any client takes to solve the challenge-responses.
+A further fingerprinting mechanism could be, for instance, measuring how much time any client takes to fetch messages.
 It is up to the clients to mitigate this, sending decoy traffic and introducing randomness between requests.

 ### Ephemeral key exhaustion
 As a known problem in this kind of protocols, what happens when the ephemeral keys of a journalist are exhausted due to either malicious intent or infrequent upload by the journalist?